Quacken8/MagneticDisconnectSimulator/README.md

 # MagneticDisconnectSimulator
-Python simulator of disconnection of solar magnetic field from its roots inpsired by Schüssler and Rempel (2018).
+Python simulator of disconnection of solar magnetic field from its roots inpsired by Schüssler and Rempel (2018) using opacity and eos capabilities of MESA.
 It is a University Thesis project.

 ## Prerequisites